aletheia-foundation/aletheia-whitepaper/WHITE-PAPER.md

 * Development of the platform – as per maintenance of the platform, being feature requests rather than bug reports.
 * Vote to verify feature is now available – as per vote to verify bug fixed, being a feature request instead of a bug report.

-### Smart contracts handling the management of Aletheia Foundation:
+### Smart contracts for managing the Aletheia Foundation
 The Aletheia Foundation is an entity created to support the Aletheia community and the Aletheia code base.
 The long term vision is that the Foundation will be run as a DAO, just like Aletheia.
 Below is the preliminary structure of the contracts that create the Aletheia Foundation DAO.

 * Hiring paid staff – users can fill out a form listing all their skills and previous work experience.
 The form will be accessible by other users and people can endorse one another if they have worked together previously.
 Based on the quality of the candidate worked out by possessed skills, length of previous work experience and endorsements rated by the reputation of the endorser, the contract will offer a paid position to the best candidate as and when roles become available or workload demands an increase in headcount.